jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/2_Cases_D.typ

 $<eq_118>

 With the design variables established, attention can be directed to the second constraint in @eq_117.
 This constraint has been modified by incorporating the term $x_(s,2)$.
-By adding the term $x_(s,2)$, which represents the position of the second support point, it is ensured that #glspl("lie") cannot be placed in the region left of the second support position.
+By adding the term $x_(s,2)$, which defines the position of the second support point, it is ensured that #glspl("lie") cannot be placed in the region left of the second support position.
 The underlying beam model remains consistent with that used in optimization Cases B and C, as illustrated in @fig_84.
 In the third constraint of @eq_117, the variable $beta$ serves as a factor that determines what proportion of the tube-wing length may be utilized for #glspl("lie") placement.
 Regarding the force design variables $x_(F,i)$, bounds have been implemented where $F_(r,i)$ represents the resultant force when force members within a cluster are summed, as detailed in @chap_4_0.
 The lower force factor $gamma_l$ and upper force factor $gamma_u$ can be applied to the resultant force to constrain its possible values.

 // ---------------------------------- scipy --------------------------------- //
 For practical computational implementation, the matrix form of the constraints is presented in @eq_119 to @eq_121.
 Since this optimization case involves an increased number of design variables that no longer corresponds directly to the number of #glspl("lie"), the indexing notation has been adapted accordingly.
-The variable $n_"cl"$ denotes the number of #glspl("lie"), while $n$ represents the total number of design variables.
+The variable $n_"cl"$ denotes the number of #glspl("lie"), while $n$ indicates the total number of design variables.
 The force design variables $x_(F,i)$ do not contribute to the first and second constraints, therefore their corresponding coefficients in the design variable coefficient matrix $bold(A)$ are set to zero in @eq_119 and @eq_120.

 // ------------------------------ constraint 1 ------------------------------ //
 $